v6d-io/v6d/docs/notes/roadmap.rst

 + vineyard *v0.2.0* will include basic Helm integration for deploying on Kubernetes as a ``DaemonSet``.
 + A prototype of scheduler plugin to do data locality scheduling will be included into vineyard v0.2.0 to demonstrates the capability about co-scheduling job and data in kubernetes brought by vineyard.
++ Match the criterion of CNCF sandbox project.

 v0.1.0
 ------